2011 Slave Lake wildfire: Aftermath

 Several days after the fire, residents had little idea of whether their homes and businesses still stood.
 By May 19, Mayor Karina Pillay-Kinnee met with evacuees, informing them that recovery efforts had begun, but that residents would not be able to return to Slave Lake until power, gas, phone service and access to drinkable water was restored.
 By May 20, a map of damaged areas was released.

 A week after the fire ravaged the town, provincial officials organized buses from the evacuation centres to allow residents to tour the damage.
 Few residents took advantage of the opportunity, but those that did felt the tour offered a sense of closure.

 Ten days after the town was evacuated, the first residents were allowed to return as part of a four-phase plan.
 Approximately 100 workers in essential service areas, along with their families, were allowed to return on May 25.
 Their return followed the restoration of critical infrastructure including power, water supply, telephone, police and fire services.
 It was expected the town's remaining residents would begin to return within days, and while some residents expressed no plans on returning to their former homes, many looked forward to doing their part to help rebuild their community.

 A local developer suggested it would be months before the community could even begin to rebuild homes lost in the fire, Local home builders were expected to be overwhelmed by the task, while Slave Lake's remote location posed additional challenges to the rebuild process, including questions of where workers brought in to help rebuild the town would be housed.

 By early July, drought conditions in northern Alberta changed to a series of floods that prompted further evacuations of at least 65 residents.

-Later, a book, The Sky was on Fire: Slave Lake's Story of Disaster, Exodus and New Beginnings, written by Len and Nicola Ramsey, Joe McWilliams, and MJ Kristoff, was produced containing many of the victims and residents experiences of the fire.
+Later, a book, The Sky Was on Fire: Slave Lake's Story of Disaster, Exodus and New Beginnings, written by Len and Nicola Ramsey, Joe McWilliams, and MJ Kristoff, was produced containing many of the victims and residents experiences of the fire.

 Investigation

-In November 2011, the RCMP concluded a five and a half month investigation into the cause of the fire.
+In November 2011, the RCMP concluded a five-and-a-half-month investigation into the cause of the fire.
 After eliminating other causes, including lightning, the RCMP and the Alberta government declared that the fire was deliberately set.
 Sustainable Resources Minister Frank Oberle stated, “the probable cause of the fire that burned more than 400 homes and other structures in Slave Lake was arson.”

-Though officials have determined the place and method of ignition, they did not name any suspects.
-With $700 million in damages caused by the fire, the case is the largest arson investigation in Canadian history in terms of dollar value.
-The case is not being handled by the Slave Lake RCMP detachment; as 11 officers lost their homes, an outside investigative team was assigned for reasons of objectivity.
+Though officials determined the place and method of ignition, they did not name any suspects.
+With $700 million in damage, the case was the largest arson investigation in Canadian history in terms of dollar value.
+The case was not handled by the Slave Lake RCMP detachment; as 11 officers lost their homes, an outside investigative team was assigned for reasons of objectivity.